khaled-Ramdan/RabbitMQ-Examples/readme.md

 - open localhost:15672 in browser see queues details

-- send a message fromo the send.js file
+- send a message from the send.js file
 - open reveice.js file to receive the message